makoConstruct/P1/manual.md

 ## begin play

-Each turn, each of a player's pieces can move once, and apply an ability once, in any order.
+Each turn, each of a player's pieces can move once, apply an ability once, and pick up and drop objects in their current location, in any order.

 Turns should be limited to 1 minute (everything that's tricky about real world negotiation is about the way it strains under time constraints).
 After 1 minute, you must carry out your choice.
 You don't need to be strict about this, though.